-We have another bonus country to add to our Around the World in 11 Weeks series…Poland!
 Poland is located in central Europe.
 It has a long history and is full of beauty from the Baltic coast in the north to the mountains in the south and everything in between.
-Check out all the resources below and grab the FREE printable portion to learn more about this country.
+Check out all the resources below and grab the FREE printable portion to learn about Poland.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 The printable portion of the unit study contains Poland Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Polish currency, Famous People notebooking pages, and book summaries.
-Grab it below!
-(22 pages)
+Grab all 22 pages below and gain access to the printables from the other 12 unit studies, too!

 Videos About Poland